jlingema/SAS/README.md

 ```
 make report_index
 ```
-will generate an [HTML index](documentation/report_index.md) displaying the files containing coding convention violations and detailing the errors found (note: report index has only been tested in Firefox browser).
+will generate an [HTML index](documentation/report_index.md) displaying the files containing coding convention violations and detailing the errors found.

 # <a id="creditAndHistory"></a> Credit and History
 SAS originates from an effort within the CMS collaboration at CERN and quite some checkers were imported from CMSSW (http://cms-sw.github.io/).
 CMSSSW and its authors cannot be blamed by any mistake or bug present in SAS :-) The credit of single developers is preserved within the single source files.
 The first version of SAS was created by F. Bartek, D. Piparo and T. Hauth.